 “He who is without sin among you, let him be the first to throw a stone at her.”
 (John 8:7)

 Yes, I said in my youth, I was biased with homosexuals.
 I never thought then that I can accept homosexuals in our family.
-But then again, we had a priest in our clan who tended to be feminine in his actions and voice but lived a pious life as a servant of the Lord.
+But then again, we had a priest in our clan who was effeminate in his actions and voice but lived a pious life as a servant of the Lord.
 I had a cousin who was gay but was the family’s bread-winner.
 Both of them are remembered not because of their effeminacy but how they touched the people they come in contact with.

 Did these experiences made me change my views of homosexuals?
 Yes, indeed, but on the issue of same-sex marriage as a right, from which all this talk sprung forth, I would still follow what my conscience say guided by the teachings of my church.
 Nowadays, “equal rights for all” is a common shout out and may be a platform of change for our politicians especially as we near our national elections.
 But the question in my mind, is it really a birthright or is just now becoming a “right” because society calls for it?
 Its legality is relative depending on the people passing the laws of the land and the pressures of society.
 When passed it will become legal, but is it morally right?
 When faced with this dilemma, I use this as my guiding principle: “if it does not follow the Divine and natural laws, then it can never be moral.“

 So today, when asked “what if my daughter/niece is a lesbian or my son/nephew a gay, will I accept them?”
 The answer will be a definite “YES”.
 But “will I condone if they go into active homosexuality”, it will still be a big “NO”.
-I will have the compassion to understand them, but I will be praying deeply for their enlightenment and guidance that they may heed the call of single-blessedness instead; or praying that like my gay brother in CFC, they will have a family of their own – a happy and a Christ-centered family.
+I will have the compassion to understand them.
+If I loved him/her before as straight, if he/she is a homosexual then I will love him/her more — they need all the love and support they can get as they continue in their journey in search of themselves.
+And I will be praying deeply for their enlightenment and guidance that they may heed the call of single-blessedness instead; or praying that like my gay brother in CFC, they will have a family of their own – a happy and a Christ-centered family.

 During this season of Lent, we are encouraged to abstain and fast or simply said: “curb your temporal desires so that you can commune with God”.
 As I reflect on this, I feel that homosexuals are very blessed.
 When they consider living their lives according to the laws of nature, they may realize that they are given by the Lord the opportunity to serve Him more, coming into union not with a person of the same sex but with Him through single-blessedness.